About Central Europe

 Central Europe is a geographical region of Europe between Eastern, Southern, Western and Northern Europe.
 Central Europe is known for its cultural diversity; however, countries in this region also share historical and cultural similarities.

-Whilst the region is variously defined, it often includes Austria, Croatia, the Czech Republic, Germany, Hungary, Liechtenstein, Poland, Slovakia, Slovenia, Switzerland and Transylvania as part of Romania.
+Whilst the region is variously defined, it often includes Austria, Croatia, the Czech Republic, Germany, Hungary, Liechtenstein, Lithuania, Poland, Slovakia, Slovenia, Switzerland and Transylvania as part of Romania.
 From the early 16th century until the early 18th century, parts of present-day Croatia and Hungary were under Ottoman rule.
 During the 17th century, the empire also occupied southern parts of present-day Slovakia.
-During the Early Modern period, the territory of Poland was part of the Polish–Lithuanian Commonwealth.
+During the Early Modern period, the territories of Poland and Lithuania were part of the Polish–Lithuanian Commonwealth.
 Meanwhile, the Archduchy of Austria, the Kingdom of Bohemia (Czech Republic), the Duchy of Carniola (part of present-day Slovenia), the various German Principalities and the Old Swiss Confederacy were within the Holy Roman Empire.
-By the end of the 18th century, the Habsburg monarchy, a prominent power within the empire, came to reign over the territories of Austria, Bosnia and Herzegovina, Croatia, the Czech Republic, Hungary, Slovakia and Slovenia, alongside parts of Serbia, Germany, Italy, Poland and Switzerland.
+By the end of the 18th century, the Habsburg monarchy, a prominent power within the Holy Roman Empire, came to reign over the territories of Austria, Bosnia and Herzegovina, Croatia, the Czech Republic, Hungary, Slovakia and Slovenia, alongside parts of Serbia, Germany, Italy, Poland and Switzerland.

 Since the Cold War the countries that make up Central Europe have historically been, and in some cases continue to be, divided into either Eastern or Western Europe.
 After World War II, Europe was divided by the Iron Curtain into two parts, the capitalist Western Bloc and the socialist Eastern Bloc, although Austria, Switzerland and Yugoslavia (encompassing the territories of present-day Croatia, Slovenia and various other Balkans nations) declared neutrality.
 The Berlin Wall was one of the most visible symbols of this division.
 Respectively, countries in Central Europe have historical, cultural and geopolitical ties with these wider regions of Europe.